-- We may need additional funding and may be unable to raise capital when needed, which could force us to delay, reduce, or eliminate planned activities. - We have a history of losses, and we cannot be certain that we will sustain profitability. - The ongoing COVID-19 global pandemic has adversely affected, and is expected to continue to adversely affect, our business, results of operations and financial condition.
-The widespread outbreak of any other illnesses or communicable diseases could also adversely affect our business, results of operations and financial condition. - The limited history of STT-MRAM adoption makes it difficult to evaluate our current business and future prospects. - We may be unable to match production with customer demand for a variety of reasons including our inability to accurately forecast customer demand or the capacity constraints of our suppliers, which could adversely affect our operating results. - As we expand into new potential markets, we expect to face intense competition, including from our customers and potential customers, and may not be able to compete effectively, which could harm our business. - We rely on third parties to distribute, manufacture, package, assemble and test our products, which exposes us to a number of risks, including reduced control over manufacturing and delivery timing and potential exposure to price fluctuations, which could result in a loss of revenue or reduced profitability. - Disruptions in our supply chain may adversely impact our ability to fulfill customer demand which, in turn, may adversely impact our business, results of operations, and financial condition. - Our joint development agreement and strategic relationships involve numerous risks. - The market for semiconductor memory products is characterized by declines in average selling prices, which we expect to continue, and which could negatively affect our revenue and margins. - We must continuously develop new and enhanced products, and if we are unable to successfully market our new and enhanced products for which we incur significant expenses to develop, our results of operations and financial condition will be materially adversely affected. - Our success and future revenue depend on our ability to secure design wins and on our customers' ability to successfully sell the products that incorporate our solutions.
-Securing design wins is a lengthy, expensive, and competitive process, and may not result in actual orders and sales, which could cause our revenue to decline. - The loss of one or several of our customers or reduced orders or pricing from existing customers may have a significant adverse effect on our operations and financial results. - Our costs may increase substantially if we or our third-party manufacturing contractors do not achieve satisfactory product yields or quality. - The complexity of our products may lead to defects, which could negatively impact our reputation with customers and result in liability. - We may experience difficulties in transitioning to new wafer fabrication process technologies or in achieving higher levels of design integration, which may result in reduced manufacturing yields, delays in product deliveries and increased expenses. - We currently maintain and are seeking to expand operations outside of the United States which exposes us to significant risks.
+- We may need additional funding and may be unable to raise capital when needed, which could force us to delay, reduce, or eliminate planned activities. - We cannot be certain that we will sustain profitability. - Provisions of our credit facility may restrict our ability to pursue our business strategies. - The ongoing COVID-19 global pandemic has adversely affected, and is expected to continue to adversely affect, our business, results of operations and financial condition.
+The widespread outbreak of any other illnesses or communicable diseases could also adversely affect our business, results of operations and financial condition. - The limited history of STT-MRAM adoption makes it difficult to evaluate our current business and future prospects. - We may be unable to match production with customer demand for a variety of reasons including macroeconomic factors due to the cyclical nature of the semiconductor industry, our inability to accurately forecast customer demand, supply chain constraints, or the capacity constraints of our suppliers, which could adversely affect our operating results. - As we expand into new potential markets, we expect to face intense competition, including from our customers and potential customers, and may not be able to compete effectively, which could harm our business. - We rely on third parties to distribute, manufacture, package, assemble and test our products, which exposes us to a number of risks, including reduced control over manufacturing and delivery timing and potential exposure to price fluctuations, which could result in a loss of revenue or reduced profitability. - Disruptions in our supply chain may adversely impact our ability to fulfill customer demand which, in turn, may adversely impact our business, results of operations, and financial condition. - Our joint development agreement and strategic relationships involve numerous risks. - We must continuously develop new and enhanced products, and if we are unable to successfully market our new and enhanced products for which we incur significant expenses to develop, our results of operations and financial condition will be materially adversely affected. - Our success and future revenue depend on our ability to secure design wins and on our customers' ability to successfully sell the products that incorporate our solutions.
+Securing design wins is a lengthy, expensive, and competitive process, and may not result in actual orders and sales, which could cause our revenue to decline. - The loss of one or several of our customers or reduced orders or pricing from existing customers may have a significant adverse effect on our operations and financial results. - We face competition and expect competition to increase in the future.
+If we fail to compete effectively, our revenue growth and results of operations will be materially and adversely affected. - Our costs may increase substantially if we or our third-party manufacturing contractors do not achieve satisfactory product yields or quality. - The complexity of our products may lead to defects, which could negatively impact our reputation with customers and result in liability. - We may experience difficulties in transitioning to new wafer fabrication process technologies or in achieving higher levels of design integration, which may result in reduced manufacturing yields, delays in product deliveries and increased expenses.